 Zahamena means „red trees“, which hints at a tree species scientifically called Diatum unifoliatum.
 It occurs only in Zahamena and has a typically reddish-orange colored bark.

 Zahamena national park is located in the northeastern highlands of Madagascar, in the region Alaotra-Mangoro.
 This area is famous for Madagascar’s largest lake, Alaotra, which is about 25 km away from the park.
 The next city is Ambatondrazaka, which lays approximately 40 km southwest of the national park.
-From the capital Antananarivo, you need two to three hours by all-terrain vehicle on RN2 until Moramanga.
+From the capital Antananarivo, you need two to three hours by an all-terrain vehicle on RN2 until Moramanga.
 On Wednesdays and Saturdays, a train runs to Ambatondrazaka (from Moramangacirca 5-6 hours).
-As alternative, you can head on RN44 with your 4×4 (takes just as long): Only two parts covering 20 and 30 km of the street are paved, inbetween is a 158 km long offroad slope.
+As an alternative, you can head on RN44 with your 4×4 (takes just as long): Only two parts covering 20 and 30 km of the street are paved, in between is a 158 km long offroad slope.
 From Ambatondrazaka, you have to drive 67 km more offroad to the park office in Antanandava, and another 8 km to the park entry nearby Ankosy (about 4 hours drive).
-If you did not go by all-terrain vehicle, you have to walk by feet approximately 6 km to Ankosy.
+If you did not go by an all-terrain vehicle, you have to walk by feet approximately 6 km to Ankosy.

 In total, the distance from Tana to Zahamena is about 350 km.
 Please plan at least one, better two days just for the journey to the national park, and take care to book a very experienced driver.

 Information about the national park: